conradopoole/infoarchive-sip-creator/README.md

 To build with xDB you need to:

 * Have xdb-api and xdb-impl jars in a repository of your own.

-** If you have access to a maven repository with those jars you can just add a property to gradle.properties in gradle user home called 'iaSipCreatorMavenRepo' and it will be automatically picked up.

-** If you don't have access to such a maven repository you can either

-*** install them in your local maven repository

-*** Or put them in a lib folder in the project root.
+If you have access to a maven repository with those jars you can just add a property to gradle.properties in gradle user home called 'iaSipCreatorMavenRepo' and it will be automatically picked up.
+If you don't have access to such a maven repository you can either install them in your local maven repository or  put them in a lib folder in the project root.

 * Have a license to xDB placed in a text file called .xdb.license.txt in the root project